-Recruit and screen potential study participants according to protocols' inclusion and exclusion criteria; be knowledgeable of the protocols to ensure proper completion of study activities.
-Conduct study visits over the phone, in person or by web-based platform.
+Recruit and screen potential study participants according to protocol's inclusion and exclusion criteria; be knowledgeable of the protocol so that study activities are completed correctly and completely

-Liaise between multiple collaborators and study team members, including physicians, clinic administrative staff, and pharmacies.
-Be responsible for the coordination of services and the communication of pertinent information to study participants.
+Serve as liaison between multiple collaborators and disciplines, including physicians, clinic administrative staff, schools, lab facilities, and pharmacies.
+Be responsible for the coordination of services and the communication of pertinent information to all study participants.

-Assist in the preparation of IRBs, DSMB, and sponsor reports as needed.
-Run data queries as requested and provide routine study status reports.
+Assist in the preparation of IRBs, DSMB, and sponsor reports.

 Adhere to guidelines regarding the sensitivity and confidential nature of patient information and data quality guidelines.

-Participate in routine staff meetings to report on recruitment progress and study-related issues.
-Recommend resolutions to new/outstanding operational issues.
-Assist in coordinating study-related meetings, including developing an agenda and reports and taking minutes.
-Track completion of action items.
+Participate in weekly staff meetings to report on recruitment progress.
+May make recommendations for resolutions to new/outstanding operational issues.
+May assist in coordinating study(s) meetings, including developing an agenda and reports.

 Exercise good judgment, tact, and sensitivity at all times while working in a busy hospital clinic environment.

-Work independently and under the direction of the research program manager to ensure successful completion of the clinical research study.
+Work independently and under the direction of the Senior Research Program Coordinator to ensure successful completion of the clinical research study.

 Excellent oral and written communication skills and interviewing techniques.